Dwyfor: History

 The new district was named after the river Dwyfor.

 Dwyfor was notable for being the last stronghold of the Sabbatarian temperance movement in Wales.
 Under the terms of the Licensing Act 1961, local referendums prevented the opening of public houses on Sundays until 1996.

 Under the Local Government (Wales) Act 1994, the previous two tier system of counties and districts was replaced with new principal areas (each designated either a "county" or a "county borough"), whose councils perform the functions previously divided between the county and district councils.
 The Dwyfor area merged with Arfon and Meirionnydd to become a county which the government initially called "Caernarfonshire and Merionethshire".
-During the transition to the new system, the shadow authority requested a change of name from "Caernarfonshire and Meirionethshire" to "Gwynedd".
+During the transition to the new system, the shadow authority requested a change of name from "Caernarfonshire and Merionethshire" to "Gwynedd".
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.

 The Dwyfor area remains in use as an area committee of Gwynedd Council.